top of page

 Join the Grokit Guitar community for exclusive guitar content delivered straight to your inbox!
 Subscribe now to stay in tune with the latest tips, tutorials, guitar lessons, and insights from seasoned guitarists.

-3. Let's learn a lick
+3. Let's Learn a Lick

 Here's a simple blues lick.